-Made in 72 hours for Ludum Dare 50 with the theme “delay the inevitable”.
+Made for Ludum Dare 50 with the theme “delay the inevitable”.

 Unlike other jams I've participated in, LD's community voting rounds meant that I had an idea for what the theme might be ahead of time.
 I was able to generate a bunch of ideas on many sheets of A4 the night prior.
 The first of those ideas is what I took forward into the jam.